paulfdunn/go-quantstudio/README.md

 * Can be used as a package to download data, or use previously downloaded data, for use programmatically.
 See ExampleNewGroup() in ./downloader/financeYahoo/downloader_test.go for how to load data from a file into a Group object for programmatic use.

 ## Quantitative analysis highlights:
+* Includes a moving average analysis that will determine trades based on the security price crossing  +/- a percentage of the moving average.
 * After the download, or loading previously downloaded data, an http server is used so you can browse the results graphically.
   * Supports zoom, hover tips, etc.